awsdocs/amazon-aurora-user-guide/doc_source/USER_Events.Messages.md

 # Amazon RDS event categories and event messages<a name="USER_Events.Messages"></a>

 Amazon RDS generates a significant number of events in categories that you can subscribe to using the Amazon RDS Console, AWS CLI, or the API\.
-Each category applies to a source type\.

 **Topics**
 + [DB cluster events](#USER_Events.Messages.cluster)